mshmsh5000/northstar/documentation/endpoints/signups.md

 ```

 This is a lightweight proxy for the `/signups` Phoenix endpoint.
 If a user ID is specified, it will be transformed into
 the appropriate `drupal_id` before the request is forwarded to Phoenix.
+The endpoint builds a full user response and appends the user information to the "raw" Phoenix API response.

 For more details, see the relevant [Phoenix API documentation](https://github.com/DoSomething/phoenix/wiki/API#retrieve-a-signup-collection).